bluehalo/fhir-app-starter/README.md

-# React-Redux-Starter
+# FHIR App Starter

-This is a project starter for your next React app.
+This is a project starter for your next FHIR App.
 It is focused on Developer Experience, modern technologies, and best practices.

 ## Features